Accessing Uploads and Results

 or wget

-Note the cell is locked after downloading, so it will not run again.
+Note that we locked the cell after downloading, so it will not run again.

 Directories, Linking, and Copying